-With apps, there won’t be much surfing taking place as developers will try to keep users within the app for a more focused experiences that lead to goal completions.
+With apps, there won’t be much surfing taking place as developers will try to keep users within the app for a more focused experience that leads to goal completion.
 Getting your audience out to the open web is usually counter-intuitive and unlikely to be encouraged by app creators.

 App Store SEO

-Just as it was important to get your site ranking in the first page of Yahoo, Bing and Google in years past, it will become increasingly important to show up for target keywords when searches for apps are entered by users trying to decide which ones to get.
+Just as it was important to get your site ranking on the first page of Yahoo, Bing, and Google in years past, it will become increasingly important to show up for target keywords when searches for apps are entered by users trying to decide which ones to get.

 Reviews and ratings will be more crucial than ever.
 Having a dedicated following that spreads word of mouth about your app will also have tremendous value.
 Sharing on social media becomes ever more precious, and developing apps that have inherently good content will be the keys to the mobile marketing game.

-Mobile isn’t the future of the Web – it’s the present.
-Instead of fearing the changes happening all around us, the better attitude to take is to embrace it and think creatively about how we can use it to take our businesses to greater heights.
+Mobile isn’t the future of the web – it’s the present.
+Instead of fearing the changes happening all around us, the better attitude to take is to embrace them and think creatively about how we can use them to take our businesses to greater heights.